-The Ameses also maintained a residence in North Easton, where the Ames pick and shovel company, founded by his grandfather, was located.
+By the 1883-1884 winter season, Oliver and Anna (Ray) Ames had made 355 Commonwealth their home.
+They previously had lived at 115 Commonwealth.
+They also maintained a home in North Easton, where the Ames pick and shovel company, founded by his grandfather, was located.

 Oliver Ames was an investor in railroads, banks, and manufacturing companies, and served as Lt.
 Governor of Massachusetts from 1882 to 1885 and as Governor in 1886 and 1887.
 Some sources indicate that he was President of the Union Pacific Railroad (which the Ames family was instrumental in forming).
 In fact, that was his uncle, Oliver Ames, Jr. (1807-1877), son of Oliver Ames.